asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 {{< chart data="bubbles" >}}

 The following graph aggregates the business creation by country.
 We separate London from England.
 In December 2020, firm creation remains higher in all regions than it was in 2019.
-Following lockdown-I, an uneven recovery is observed among all countries.
-Since the end of June, Scotland and Wales maintain a positive business creation relative to the same period of 2019.
-Northern Ireland's recovery commences the same period.
+Northern Ireland's recovery commences the end of June.
 It faces, though, several fluctuations until the end of lockdown-II.
-In London, firm creation escapes the initial lockdown shock quickly and catches up 2019 levels since April.
-The remaining English regions perform better than the three countries under devolved administration; their recovery occurs faster.

 {{< chart data="country" >}}